aguirre-lab/aguirre-lab/README.md

     ```
     It will ask for several questions when finding the thermal sensors.
 Say `yes` to all of them.

-    Finally, it will ask if there is GPU.
+    Finally, you will be asked if you have a GPU.
 Say `yes` or `no` depending on your workstation.

 2. Run the desired tests:
     ```bash